A game about hunting for treasure in the style of Tomb Raider, Uncharted, The Mummy, and National Treasure.

 Being clever and wordsy for convincing people of stuff!

 Spooky stuff happens sometimes and it’s tough to handle!

 Books contain lots of stuff, sometimes it’s helpful knowledge, sometimes it’s ghosts.

 Gain one point in one Action stat and one Adventure stat.

 You gain an extra die when you become airborne during an action.

 If you are facing down foes with a more dangerous weapon than them, you can spend a composure to just win.

 When there are lots of enemies whose names you don’t know, you can treat them as if they were a single gestalt enemy.

-When you've used all of your composure, you cannot use any moves until you run away from the danger at hand.
+When you've used all of your composure, you cannot resist any consequences and roll zero dice for all your actions until you run away from the danger at hand.

 Gain one point in two Mystery stats.